 Help to Buy Scheme for First Time Buyers

-First time buyers can claim a tax rebate equal to 5% of the value of the new house they are buying from January 2017.
+First time buyers in Ireland can claim a tax rebate equal to 5% of the value of the new home they are buying from January 2017.
 A New home is defined as “a new building which was not previously used, or suitable for use, as a dwelling.”
 Second hand homes are not eligible.

 Some people are referring to this scheme as a First Time Buyers Grant.